FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 we wrote $d_B N_B$ in the derivation for the distinction of different functions
 `````

-using the derivation process [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Implements/Derivations of the Stiffness Matrix in FEM.pdf]]
+using the derivation process [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Implements/Derivations of the Stiffness Matrix in FEM.pdf|Derivations of the Stiffness Matrix in FEM.pdf]]

 we may state the matrix equivalent of the Galerkin problem as :
 $$\Large (M) \begin{cases}